musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 ---
 layout: post
 tags: [review]
-title: Chance the Rapper’s *The Big Day*
+title: The Big Day
-subtitle: A Track by Track Review.
+subtitle: A track by track review of Chance the Rapper's debut "owbum."
 ---

 ### All Day Long ###